T

 landmark

-The best-preserved medieval royal residence in Portugal, characterized by its distinctive twin conical chimneys.
-Explore its opulent rooms and rich history.
+The best-preserved medieval royal residence in Portugal, recognizable by its distinctive twin conical chimneys.
+Explore its varied architectural styles and opulent rooms.

 2. Midday